Difference Between UV and AQ Coatings

 - Satin: Halfway between gloss and matte, a satin finish can protect your prints from flaws like fingerprints and scuffs that could otherwise distract from your colors and images.

-- Dry erase: Although not as powerful as gloss coating, dry erase coatings offer a better gloss impression than other coatings and make an affordable option for those looking to save on lamination costs.
+- Dry erase: Although not as powerful as gloss coatings, dry erase coatings offer a better gloss impression than other coatings and make an affordable option for those looking to save on lamination costs.

 An aqueous coating is also called a flood finish because it covers the entire printed surface rather than specific areas, which is called spot coating.
 Spot coating with an aqueous finish is uncommon.
 However, it can be combined with spot varnish, which creates a highlight over specific areas and maintains a matte finish over the rest of the image.
 After applying the spot varnish, you cover the entire surface with the aqueous coating.
 The result is a matte print with glossy spot varnish that draws the eyes and adds depth and light to an image.

-This type of coating is often preferable for brochures, flyers and multi-page restaurant menus.
+This type of coating is often preferable for brochures, flyers, and multi-page restaurant menus.
 The flexibility of this coating helps prevent scratches, scuffs and fingerprints from showing on your images.

 What Is UV Coating?

 UV coatings can provide a high gloss for printed materials.
 These coatings offer a reflective sheen that makes colors look more vibrant and deeper.
 The ink under these coatings dries instantly when exposed to UV radiation.
 This creates an ideal protective coating for items that experience rough handling.
-For example, postcards, booklet covers, business cards and presentation folders often experience wear and tear when people travel with them, pack them away or offer them to others.
+For example, postcards, booklet covers, business cards and presentation folders often experience wear and tear when people travel with them, pack them away, or offer them to others.

 You can apply this coating over an entire print or use spot coating to create your desired look.
 Spot coating can be especially beneficial for specific spots on items that experience a lot of wear, as this coating can crack when someone bends or folds the material.
 Spot coating will empower you to cover the most important details without hindering the look of the rest of the piece.